Gabriel-Philot/docker_studies/intro_guides_igti/first_commands_docker/basic_commands.md

 > Using the **hmtl** from the previus part.

+> [!WARNING]
+> CAREFULL ABOUT CHANGING DIRS/FILE NAMES, THIS CAN CAUSE ISSUES.

 `mkdir my-html` -> `nano my-html/index.html` here use base of the html.

 Exemple: